floscr/nimfp/README.md

 * Scala like _for comprehension_ and Haskell like _do notation_ support [src/fp/forcomp.nim](src/fp/forcomp.nim)

 While there is no documentation, you can see examples in the [tests/fp](tests/fp) directory.

+## Fork changes

+- Removes future & concurrent modules as they're broken in nim 1.6
+- Fixes some tests that were using some library that was not declared in the nimble file
+- Renames Option module to Maybe
+  This way there are no clashes with nim's standard lib option, which were annoying when using this library and led to compilation errors